 - Why did Chizuko tell Sadako the story about the cranes if she did not believe in good luck charms?

 - Sadako said that folding cranes gave her hope that she might get better.
 What gives you hope when you are faced with a challenge?

 - Why was it important to Sadako's mother that she have a kimono of her own?

-Their is a bilingual English and French film based on Sadako and the Thousand Cranes that was released in 1991.
-It was narrated by Liv Ullman featuring guitar music performed by George Winston and the soft pastel illustrations of Caldecott Medalist and children's author Ed Young .
+There is a bilingual English and French film based on Sadako and the Thousand Cranes that was released in 1991.
+It was narrated by Liv Ullman featuring guitar music performed by George Winston and the soft pastel illustrations of Caldecott Medalist and children's author Ed Young.
 The film was only 30 minutes long and is not widely available to the general public.
 Weston Woods has the DVD available for purchase for librarians, however.
-This is also sometimes available on Amazon.

 Honoring the Memory of Sadako